synw/django-spages/README.md

 Lightweight single page app for Django using only Jquery and [Page.js](https://github.com/visionmedia/page.js) (7.8 Ko).

 - Fast: load the page once and update the content using rest
-- Easy: straigthforward vanila js, no npm and friends steps
+- Old school friendly: straigthforward vanila js, no npm and friends steps

 ## Install